samblenny/feather-tft-clock/README.md

 **WORK IN PROGRESS (ALPHA)**

-This clock simulates a 7-segment display and uses USB gamepad inputs to set its time.
-The code demonstrates how to use a state machine to translate basic gamepad and RTC inputs into higher level behaviors.
-The hardware includes an Adafruit Feather TFT ESP32-S3, a MAX3421E USB Host FeatherWing, and an Adalogger FeatherWing RTC.
+This clock simulates a 7-segment display and uses USB gamepad input to set time.
+The code demonstrates how to use a state machine to translate basic input from a gamepad and real time clock chip into higher level behaviors.

 [**TODO:** project photo]